-In recent years there has been growing interest in the role corporate law and governance play in protecting the interests of stakeholders other than shareholders.
-Optimists believe that increasingly powerful shareholders would push companies to incorporate environmental, social and governance (ESG) considerations into their policies.
-Under this view, shareholders may be willing to forgo some financial gains for social purposes.
-Shareholders increasingly submit ESG-related proposals, institutional investors are taking part in initiatives to protect stakeholder interests, and even activist hedge funds have started to include ESG issues on their agenda.
+governance (ESG) considerations into their policies.245 Under this view, shareholders may be willing to forgo some financial gains for social purposes.246 Shareholders increasingly submit ESG-related proposals,247 institutional investors are taking part in initiatives to protect stakeholder interests, and even activist hedge funds have started to include ESG issues on their agenda.248

-Our analysis, however, cautions against over-reliance on shareholders to force firms take stakeholder interests into consideration.
+Our analysis, however, cautions against over-reliance on shareholders to force firms to take stakeholder interests into consideration.
 Even shareholders who care about stakeholders may be too deferential to iconic CEOs.
 As we have shown, shareholders are unlikely to deploy the full measures in their arsenal when such a CEO ignores shareholders' views on governance issues.
-This dynamic will likely apply to shareholders' pressure on CEOs to promote stakeholder interests.243
+This dynamic will likely apply to shareholders' pressure on CEOs to promote stakeholder interests.249

 Our view is supported by empirical evidence showing that companies that outperform or that have superstar CEOs are less likely to be subject to ESG activism.
-For example, a recent study finds that shareholder proposals are significantly more likely to fail when the CEO is viewed as a superstar.244
+For example, a recent study finds that shareholder proposals are significantly more likely to fail when the CEO is viewed as a superstar.250 Commenters also note that even the poster child of climate activism, the campaign launched by Engine No. 1 against Exxon Mobil, was mostly motivated by Exxon's severe underperformance.251